Siddaling1/Sales-Data-Analysis-project/README.md

+## Description

+This project focuses on analyzing retail sales data to gain insights into customer behavior, product performance, and revenue trends.
+The dataset contains information on orders, including products, categories, regions, and total sales.

 ## Project Overview

 This project is a beginner-level data analytics project aimed at analyzing retail sales data.
 The dataset contains order-level information such as product details, categories, customer IDs, regions, and sales amounts.